Pwd9000-ML/terraform-azurerm-secure-backend/Modules/backend/ReadMe.md

 and pass on the details of the "terraform" service principal to a team who will use Terraform to configure their azurerm provider.
 This provider will only have access to the backend storage container (primary-state) for remote state of infrastructure built in the Primary resource group.
 The provider will have contributor rights to only the Primary resource group and not the backend resource group.
-The provider will only have acess to get keys from the backend key vault.
+The provider will only have access to get keys from the backend key vault.

 ## Module summary (performed by admin)